McIlhaney History, Family Crest & Coats of Arms

 Early Origins of the McIlhaney family

 The surname McIlhaney was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the McIlhaney family

-Another 227 words (16 lines of text) covering the year 1428 is included under the topic Early McIlhaney History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McIlhaney research.
+Another 92 words (7 lines of text) covering the year 1428 is included under the topic Early McIlhaney History in all our PDF Extended History products and printed products wherever possible.

 McIlhaney Spelling Variations

 The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
 Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years McIlhaney has appeared as MacAloney, McAloney, MacAlonie, McAlonie, MacIlhenny, McIlhenny, MacIlhinny, McIlhinny, MacIlhiney, McIlhiney, MacIlhinney, McIlhinney, MacIldowney, McIldowney, MacIldownie, McIldownie, MacGilloney, McGilloney, MacGillonie, McGillonie, MacAlloon, McAlloon, MacAlooni, McAlooni, MacElheaney, McElheaney, MacElhiney, McElhiney, MacElhinney and many more.

 Early Notables of the McIlhaney family (pre 1700)